Symbol calculus of square-integrable operator-valued maps: Introduction

 Square-integrable representations of locally compact groups play a well-known role in Lie theory, representation theory, and their applications to physics.
 The present paper is devoted to developing a set of techniques applicable to operator valued maps on measure spaces $\pi\colon(\Sigma,\mu)\to\BB(\Hc)$ that satisfy a square integrability property analogous to that of locally compact group representations (see \eqref{porc} below) although $\pi$ may not be a group representation and $\mu$ may not be a Haar measure.
 This investigation was motivated by several situations when actually $\Sigma$ is a group that fails to be locally compact so it does not admit any Haar measure (as for instance in the study of the canonical commutation relations where one has been looking for suitable substitutes of the group algebra for inductive limit groups \cite{Gru97,GN09,GN13}), or when $\Sigma$ is locally compact but $\pi$ is not even a projective group representation (see for instance the orthogonality relations for irreducible representations of nilpotent Lie groups: \cite{HM79,Pe,Wo13}, and the references therein; or the magnetic Weyl calculus \cite{MP1,IMP, MP5,BB1,BB11a}).

-From a more technical point of view, this article, as many others, is concerned with {\it symbolic calculus}, under certain circumstances also called {\it quantization}, seen as a systematic way to associate operators in some infinite-dimensional vector space with functions defined in a suitable related set $\Sigma$ endowed with a measure.
+From a more technical point of view, this article, as many others, is concerned with symbol calculus, under certain circumstances also called {\it quantization}, seen as a systematic way to associate operators in some infinite-dimensional vector space with functions almost everywhere defined in a suitable related set $\Sigma$ endowed with a measure.
 We have in mind mainly operators acting in a Hilbert space $\H$, but other type of topological vector spaces will also be considered.
+Moreover, in order to define symbols for arbitrary bounded linear operators on $\H$, we will also need (in Subsection~\ref{platica}) extensions of the symbol calculus beyond spaces of functions on $\Sigma$, in the same way as the classical Weyl calculus on $\RR^n$ needs to be extended from functions to tempered distributions on $\RR^{2n}$.

-Among the different strategies to start and motivate a symbolic calculus, there are two, dual to each other.
+Among the different strategies to start and motivate a symbol calculus, there are two, dual to each other.
 The first one, inspired by Weyl's quantization procedure, consists in associating to each point $s$ of the space $\Sigma$ a bounded linear operator $\pi(s)$ in $\H$.
 This mapping $s\mapsto\pi(s)$, while not supposed to be unitarily valued or to possess group-like properties, would benefit from some regularity requirements.
 Boundedness and weak continuity are good properties, and yet a square integrability condition with respect to some measure $\mu$ on $\Sigma$ (generalizing the notion of square integrable representation of a group) is the best starting point.
 Then operators $\Pi(f)$ are associated to suitable functions $f$ on $\Si$ by integration techniques (cf. (\ref{guanaco})), and square integrability plays an important role in identifying Hilbert-Schmidt operators as corresponding by quantization to $L^2$-functions.
 Simple examples show that not all the elements in $L^2(\Si,\mu)$ need to be involved.

 The dual approach is to give a priori the symbols (functions defined on $\Sigma$) of all the rank-one operators.
 Then the symbols of more general operators are obtained by superposition, modelled by integration on $\Sigma$, followed eventually by extension techniques.
 If suitably implemented, the construction is essentially the inverse of the one described above.
 But this is achieved only after the formalism has been extended; the operators $\pi(s)$ are almost never Hilbert-Schmidt.